langflow-ai/langflow/docs/docs/Workspace/workspace-api.md

 The **Langflow Chat Widget** is a powerful web component that enables communication with a Langflow project.
 This widget allows for a chat interface embedding, allowing the integration of Langflow into web applications effortlessly.

-Easily integrate the Langflow Chat Widget into your website or web application with just a few lines of JavaScript.

-Engage your users with a user-friendly conversation, powered by Langflow's advanced language understanding capabilities.

-Customize the appearance of the chat widget to match your application's design and branding.

-Communicate with users in multiple languages, opening up your application to a global audience.

 You can get the HTML code embedded with the chat by clicking the Code button at the Sidebar after building a flow.

-[image]

 Clicking the Chat Widget HTML tab, you'll get the code to be inserted.
 Read below to learn how to use it with HTML, React and Angular.